nowak1213/calculations/README.md

-#To build go to main project folder ("calculations") and use: "mvn clean install"
+To build go to main project folder ("calculations") and use: "mvn clean install" </br>
-#To run project go to main project folder ("calculations") and use: "mvn spring-boot:run"
+To run project go to main project folder ("calculations") and use: "mvn spring-boot:run" </br>

-#1.Exemplary json to run
+#1.Exemplary json to run </br>
-###
 {
   "clients": {
     "client": [